-- 1. conduct hearings and resolve incidents involving high moderate or low moderate charges; - 2. consider written reports, statements and physical evidence; - 3. hear pleadings on the part of the detainee; - 4. make findings that a detainee did or did not commit the rule violation(s) or prohibited act(s) as charged, based on the preponderance of evidence; and

-5. impose minor sanctions in accordance with the table of prohibited acts and associated sanctions later in this document; minor sanctions are those listed sanctions other than initiation of criminal proceedings, recommended disciplinary transfer, disciplinary segregation, or monetary restitution.
+- conduct hearings and resolve incidents involving high moderate or low moderate charges; - 2. consider written reports, statements and physical evidence; - 3. hear pleadings on the part of the detainee; - make findings that a detainee did or did not commit the rule violation(s) or prohibited act(s) as charged, based on the preponderance of evidence; and - 5. impose minor sanctions "E" through "M" in accordance with the table of prohibited acts and associated sanctions later in this document.

-The detainee in UDC proceedings shall have the right to due process, which includes the rights to:
+The detainee in UDC proceedings shall have the right to:

-- 1. remain silent at any stage of the disciplinary process; - 2. have a UDC hearing within 24 hours after the conclusion of the investigation, unless the detainee: - a. waives the notification period and requests an immediate hearing, or - b. requests more time to gather evidence or otherwise prepare a defense; - 3. attend the entire hearing (excluding committee deliberations), or waive the right to appear. - If security considerations prevent detainee attendance, the committee must document the security considerations and, to the extent possible, facilitate the detainee's participation in the process via telephonic testimony, document submission, written statements or questions to be asked of witnesses; - 4.
-Present statements and evidence, including witness testimony on his/her own behalf; and - 5.
+- 1. remain silent at any stage of the disciplinary process; - 2. due process, which includes: - a. attending the entire hearing (excluding committee deliberations); - b. waiving the right to appear; or - c. having a UDC hearing within 24 hours after the conclusion of the investigation.

+If security considerations prevent detainee attendance, the committee must document the security considerations and, to the extent possible, facilitate the detainee's participation in the process via telephonic testimony, document submission, written statements or questions to be asked of witnesses;

+- 3. Present statements and evidence, including witness testimony on his/her own behalf; and - 4.
 Appeal the committee's determination through the detainee grievance process.